-‘Everything Everywhere All at Once’s’ multiverse is a beautifully messy ode to the internet
+‘Everything Everywhere All at Once’ is a mesmerizing ode to the internet

 Their wild work won them billions of views and MTV awards and wide internet acclaim, but as they “chased the likes,” existential anxieties crept in, Kwan said.
 “As we worked on that kind of stuff, we’d feel really dirty inside because it just meant nothing.
 We realized, if I’m gonna be spending my life doing this, I want it to mean something.”
 They began refining their characters and their emotions, colliding them at high speed with their most outlandish ideas.
 “We just tried to see what would happen if we just slammed those two things together: The more stupid it was, the more sentimental and earnest we could push it, just to see what would happen.”

 Everything is a tour de force of slamming-together.
-As the characters toggle between languages (Mandarin, English, Cantonese) and then different versions of themselves, with the camera swiveling and zooming and a near-constantly pulsating soundtrack (Son Lux did the score, with contributions from Mitski, David Byrne, André 3000, Randy Newman, and others), the movie captures the uncanny delirium of digital life, of doomscrolling and context-collapsing and switching between realities, and the strange effect all this has on our relationships.
+As the characters toggle between languages (Mandarin, English, Cantonese) and then different versions of themselves, with the camera swiveling and zooming and a near-constantly pulsating soundtrack (the experimental trio Son Lux did the score, with contributions from Mitski, David Byrne, André 3000, Randy Newman, and others), the movie captures the uncanny delirium of digital life, of doomscrolling and context-collapsing and switching between realities, and the strange effect all this has on our relationships.
 Online, as in the multiverse, you can see things and perspectives you never knew existed; or you can live in whatever world you please, all others be damned.
-The internet isn’t mentioned in Everything, but it looms over everything.
+The characters of Everything don’t mention the internet, but it looms over everything.

 “Specifically for us: we are millennials, we grew up on the internet, we were the first generation to do so, and our parents didn’t,” said Kwan.
 “And so I think that made that gap just a chasm.
 And so the movie uses the multiverse almost as a metaphor for how the internet has destroyed our minds.
 And how our parents are trying to figure out how to fix this.”